Digital FAST: An AI-Driven Multimodal Framework for Rapid and Early Stroke Screening: Proposed Method

+As illustrated in Fig.~\ref{Model}(a), the system processes three types of raw inputs: facial videos, upper-body videos, and speech signals collected during the F.A.S.T. assessment task.
 In the visual branch, facial and upper-body videos are first processed using the Google MediaPipe library to extract landmark representations.
 For facial analysis, facial landmarks capture the geometric structure and asymmetry of critical regions such as the mouth and cheeks, which are directly associated with hallmark symptoms of stroke.
 In parallel, upper-body pose landmarks are employed to model the kinematics of the torso and limb movements, enabling the detection of motor abnormalities, such as impaired coordination during motor assessment tasks.

 Landmarks are extracted on a frame-by-frame basis and organized into temporal sequences, yielding a sequential representation of motion dynamics over time.
+Specifically, we treat each frame as a token in a temporal sequence.
+For the face modality, each token is a flattened 2D landmark vector of dimension $D_f = 478 \times 2 = 956$; for the pose modality, each token is a flattened 3D vector of dimension $D_p = 33 \times 3 = 99$.
+A linear projection maps each per-frame token into the encoder embedding space, and positional embeddings are added to preserve temporal order.
+During batching, sequences are padded (or center-cropped if longer) along the temporal dimension to ensure consistent tensor shapes across samples.

+For the auditory modality, speech signals are converted into mel-spectrogram representations using a short-time Fourier transform with sliding windows, followed by a transformation to the mel scale to emphasize perceptually relevant frequency bands.
+These spectrograms serve as the input to the speech encoder.